 Macro indicators of innovation include the Global Innovation Index (GII) and the innovation component of the Knowledge Assessment Methodology (KAM).
 Both measures look at national statistics and use a common yardstick to assess individual country innovation performance.
-One critique some scholars have put forth of macro indicators is that they miss capturing incremental innovation, sectoral innovation, user innovation and the social impacts of innovation.
-Specifically, the differing and dynamic nature of the concept of innovation, coupled with the fact that African economies lag behind other emerging and advanced economies in their development cycle.
+One critique some scholars have put forth of macro indicators is that they miss capturing incremental innovation, sectoral innovation, user innovation and the social impacts of innovation - elements that need to be captured because of the differing and dynamic nature of the concept of innovation, coupled with the fact that African economies lag behind other emerging and advanced economies in their development cycle.
 This means that the dominant indices are inherently tailored to highlight the innovative achievements of advanced economies, while understating those of less developed economies.